Search gov.ie

 • your current passport

-• your current passport OR 1951 travel document
+• 1951 travel document

 If you are a Ukrainian customer:

-• current Passport AND Temporary protection letter
+• current valid passport and temporary protection letter

 If you are an International Protection (IPO) customer:

-• IPO (blue) card AND 3-page IPO document
+• IPO (blue) card and 3-page IPO document

+You may still be able to get a PSC.
 You should contact your local PSC Centre before you arrive.
 They will give you more information about what documents you can provide to help verify your identity.

 Other helpful documents